Generic name: escitalopram [ es-sye-TAL-oh-pram ]

 Escitalopram may cause some teenagers and young adults to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 Some people may have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
 If you or your caregiver notice any of these unwanted effects, tell your doctor right away.
 Let the doctor know if you or anyone in your family has bipolar disorder (manic-depressive) or has tried to commit suicide.

-escitalopram may cause some people to become drowsy, to have trouble with thinking, or to have problems with movement.
+This medicine may cause some people to become drowsy, have trouble with thinking or controlling body movements.
 Make sure you know how you react to escitalopram before you drive, use machines, or do anything else that could be dangerous if you are not alert or well-coordinated.

 The use of alcohol is not recommended in patients who are taking escitalopram.

 Check with your doctor right away if you have decreased interest in sexual intercourse, delayed or inability to have an orgasm in women, inability to have or keep an erection in men, or loss in sexual ability, desire, drive, or performance.
 These could be symptoms of sexual dysfunction.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur: